AntonHennig/keroppi/readme.md

 🎨 Customization
 Feel free to dive into the code and customize the bot to better fit your needs!
 Whether it's adding new features, tweaking existing ones, or just playing around, I hope you have as much fun with it as I did creating it.

-🤝 Contributing
-This project is for personal use, but if you have suggestions or improvements, feel free to open an issue or submit a pull request!

 📬 Contact
 If you have any questions or just want to say hi, feel free to reach out!